 However, Taoist meditation focuses on energy (chi) far more than Buddhist meditation does.
-And because of this, many Taoist meditation techniques involve movement (tai chi, Qi Gong, etc.) where traditional Buddhist meditation is generally done while sitting or standing (except for certain techniques, such as Zen Walking).
+And because of this, many Taoist meditation techniques involve movement (tai chi, Qi Gong, Aikido etc.) where traditional Buddhist meditation is generally done while sitting or standing (except for certain techniques, such as Zen Walking).

-For this reason, it can be a good idea to combine the seated Buddhist meditations with Taoist movement meditations (QiGong, Tai Chi etc).
+It can be a good idea to combine the seated Buddhist meditations with Taoist movement meditations (QiGong, Tai Chi etc).